ustudio/Blueque/README.md

 A simple task queue system optimized for very long running tasks.

+## Terminology ##

+* *Queue*

+	A list of tasks, of a given type, to be run.
+Multiple *queues* may be used to execute different types of tasks on different *nodes*.

+* *Task*

+	A piece of work to be done, including its parameters, current status, result (if done), etc.

+* *Node*

+	A computer running tasks from the queue.

+* *Process*

+	A process, running on a *node*, executing a *task*.

 ## Data Storage ##

 Currently, the backend structure is Redis.
-Keys should probably be prefixed with a namespace, i.e. "bluequeue_foo", so that other systems can use the Redis DB for other things.
+Keys should probably be prefixed with a namespace, i.e. named "bluequeue_foo", so that other systems can use the Redis DB for other things.

 ### Task Queue ###

-Stored in a `List`, accessed as a queue: new tasks are added via `RPUSH`, tasks are removed for execution via `LPOP`.
+Stored in a `List`, accessed as a queue: new tasks are added via `LPUSH`, tasks are removed for execution via `RPOP`.
 There is a `List` for each task queue (channel).
 All that is stored in the `List` is a task ID, which will be used to retrieve the task data.

+### Node Task List ###

+Stored in a `List`, this is used to keep track of which nodes are running which tasks.
+Tasks should be atomically moved from the *Task Queue* to the *Node Task List* via `RPOPLPUSH`, so that they don't get lost.

 ### Task Channel ###